 We do not knowingly use materials containing any substance derived from the efforts of armed groups that are perpetrators of serious human rights violations in any country in the world.
 This specifically includes activities in the Democratic Republic of the Congo that produce materials known as "conflict minerals" or any other material produced using any form of forced or coerced labor.
 We periodically undertake survey efforts to ascertain the source of new or recycled minerals and metals to ensure compliance with this policy.

 Toppan Photomasks employees are held to the highest standards of ethical behavior.
 We do not support or condone bribery or any other business practice that might create an improper advantage.
 We report all financial and business performance information accurately and in full accord with all applicable local and international laws, regulations and industry practices.
 We protect the storage, processing and sharing of the personal information of our employees and the trade secrets of our customers.

 TPI informs all employees of its expectations regarding corporate social responsibility, measures compliance at least annually, and encourages employee participation in programs supporting it.
-All employees are encouraged to identify events or behaviors that do not meet our standards, and we provide multiple methods, including anonymous means, for doing so.
+All employees are encouraged to identify events or behaviors that do not meet our standards, and we provide multiple methods, including anonymous means, for doing so with EthicsPoint.
 We protect any employee raising a concern about our actions from any form of retribution.
 We encourage our vendors to adopt the same expectations for their own organizations.

 Disclosure under the California Transparency in Supply Chains Act of 2010